We may earn a commission when you buy through links in our articles. Learn more.

 To get to grips with the story, which can be very convoluted, make sure you read our Dark Souls Gwyn, Dark Souls Gwyndolin, and Dark Souls Gwynevere guides to see how the royal family plays a part in the happenings of this world.

-Should you need assistance on your journey, our Dark Souls bosses guide is full of useful tips.
+Dark Souls really is one of the hardest games you can play, so should you need assistance on your journey, our Dark Souls bosses guide is full of useful tips.
 We also have a games like Dark Souls list in case you’re after some similar experiences.

-Crash Bandicoot: It’s About Time – Switch
+Crash 4: It’s About Time

 Were Crash games always this difficult? – Yes, this is a serious question.
-Crash Bandicoot: It’s About Time is arguably one of the best Switch platformers out there, but that doesn’t mean it won’t leave you screaming into the void as you fall down holes, get blown up by crates, over jump, under jump, get hit by enemies, and more – the ways in which your journey can end are limitless.
+Crash Bandicoot: It’s About Time is arguably one of the best Switch platformers out there, but that doesn’t mean it won’t leave you screaming into the void as you fall down holes, get blown up by crates, overjump, underjump, get hit by enemies, and more – the ways in which your journey can end are limitless.

 There is one small caveat about Crash Bandicoot: It’s About Time, however, and that’s the fact that it’s highly repetitive if you want to get the secret endings.
 What I mean by that is that you might be playing the same level ten times or more, depending on how often you die or miss crates.
 Then you need to do it all again in N-Verted mode, which is the same level, just with weird filters over the top.
 Some of these filters are infuriating, to say the least – go on; I dare you to try and speed through a level with water physics.

-Call of Duty: Mobile – mobile
+Call of Duty: Mobile

 Should the skill gods not be on your side, our Call of Duty: Mobile codes list can give you some pretty things that might soften the blow of defeat.

-Hades – Switch
+Hades

 Masterpiece, sublime, terrific, fan-bloody-tastic, and many more wonderful words can describe Hades.
 However, it’s also brutally difficult, at least to begin with.
 Hades is a narrative-driven roguelike set in the underworld of Ancient Greece.
 You play as Zagreus, the son of Hades and Persephone, and he longs to find his mother, which means you need to fight through the stages of Hell – Tartrius, Asphodel, and Elysium.